apache/metron/metron-platform/metron-common/README.md

-#Query Language
+#Stellar Language

-For a variety of components (currently only threat intelligence triage) we have the need to determine if a condition is true of the JSON documents being enriched.
-For those purposes, there exists a simple DSL created to define those conditions.
+For a variety of components (threat intelligence triage and field transformations) we have the need to do simple computation and transformation using the data from messages as variables.
+For those purposes, there exists a simple, scaled down DSL created to do simple computation and transformation.

 The query language supports the following:
 * Referencing fields in the enriched JSON
 * Simple boolean operations: `and`, `not`, `or`
+* Simple arithmetic operations: `*`, `/`, `+`, `-` on real numbers or integers
 * Simple comparison operations `<`, `>`, `<=`, `>=`
+* if/then/else comparisons (i.e. `if var1 < 10 then 'less than 10' else '10 or more'`)
 * Determining whether a field exists (via `exists`)
 * The ability to have parenthesis to make order of operations explicit
 * A fixed set of functions which take strings and return boolean.
 Currently: